arikanev/accessibility-tools/README.md

 `bash record.sh`

-User is presented a prompt to speak, and is recorded speaking words of their choosing (preferably from the confusable pairs word list).
+User is presented a prompt to speak, and is recorded speaking words of their choosing (preferably from a confusable minimal pairs word list).

 User should wait a few seconds until the camera is activated for recording (green light for my mac OSX), then follow the prompt in the terminal.